Cacti/documentation/Spine.md

 2021-01-08 14:34:14 - SPINE: Poller[1] PID[14296] Device[42] HT[1] DEBUG: HOST COMPLETE: About to Exit Device Polling Thread Function
 ```

+#### Spine debug via GUI

+You are also able to view spine debug information via the log file\
+also spine allows you to raise the level of detail it provides in the log\
+if you want to debug a specific device and see the spine output click enable device debug

 ### Common Spine related errors

 ```shell